kgourgou/blog-blog/_posts/2015-07-26-a-year-of-grid.md

 ## One eye on the future

 To sum up, it was a very productive year, both for GRiD and for data science on campus.
-The [College of Information and Computer Sciences](https://www.cs.umass.edu) announced a new [Center for Data Science](http://ds.cs.umass.edu/) on campus.
-The Center announced a B.S and M.S. with a data science concentration.
-And of course, the Center will facilitate greater collaboration with scientists across campus and five colleges on data science related projects.
-As a group, we are definitely paying a lot of attention to the new possibilities that can come up through UMass CS.
+The [College of Information and Computer Sciences](https://www.cs.umass.edu) announced a new [Center for Data Science](http://ds.cs.umass.edu/).
+The Center will provide a B.S and M.S. with a data science concentration and facilitate greater collaboration with scientists across campus and the five colleges on data science related projects.
+As a group, we are definitely paying a lot of attention to the new possibilities that can come up through this new Center.